Wulles/Wulez/README.md

 > Project started in 1th November 2018.

+> First release, 1th November 2018.
+> Last release, 1th November 2018.

 > Currently for Arcturus 1.17.

-> Currently only the English version will be available and worked, soon other languages.

 *It is a free and open source project, you can make changes to your server on your computer.*

-> *Note: SWF archives are separated, will only be released on another platform(mega.nz), once the whole swf is ready and up-to-date.*
+> *Note: The SWF only be released when everything is ready.*

 ### Contact and Suport